AshtonGrimes/cpcli/README.md

 ## Usage

+The source code is the configuration; to modify the padding and column widths, change any of the global variables indicated with a comment.

-Options can be used together in any order.
+Options can be used in any order.

 ```
 $ cpcli -h